team-hack/coding-guidelines/gettingstarted.md

 git checkout -b feature/update-readme/<my-update-summary>
 ```

 Make any changes you see fit, and then push back up and submit a pull request.
 Then let us know on Discord and get someone to give you an approval.
+You won't need to worry about linting / tests with this repo, but when you work on the next project -- that's when you'll need to also make sure your build passes.

 Here's the link to [Discord](https://discord.gg/sFHSVR5) again.